tytydraco/yessleep/out/Something_was_parked_over_our_town.md

 The rest of the day felt like a massive weight had lifted off my shoulders.
 I even started to think my ex-wife was right, maybe I WAS just stressed out.

 It was the ex's turn to take the kiddo.
-So when I got off work at 8pm that day, I decided to celebrate with a nice big steak.
+So when I got off work at 8 PM that day, I decided to celebrate with a nice big steak.
 So I went to my local Co-op.

 I wasn't even in the parking lot yet, and I remember slamming on my breaks.
 There it was, hanging over the grocery store.